Simple, 4-Ingredient Homemade Pizza Dough

 So why do Neapolitan pizza crusts perform so well at such low hydrations?
 Because Neapolitan pizzas cook in 60 to 90 seconds in 900ºF ovens.
 Yeah, and so?
 Stay with me here: When you bake in a super-hot oven, the cooking time will be reduced, which means there will be less time for the water in the dough to evaporate.
 In other words, when the cooking time is brief, the dough will be able to retain a lot of its moisture.

-So, despite the low hydration, a baked Neapolitan crust is light and airy because the dough is able to retain its moisture during its brief time in the oven.
+So, despite the low hydration, a baked Neapolitan crust is light and airy because the dough can retain its moisture during its brief time in the oven.

 If you were to bake a 65% hydration Neapolitan pizza dough in your home oven, which can only get up to 550ºF at the most, which will in turn require a longer baking time, you likely will be disappointed with the result because the longer cooking time will allow too much water to evaporate, leaving you with a dry, tough crust.